Cray-HPE/docs-csm/operations/validate_csm_health.md

 # Validate CSM Health

-TODO clean up for this new location and fix title
-TODO Add headers: About this task, Role, Objective, Limitations, New in this Release TODO rename sections to fit remap plan and shift content from other areas as needed
+TODO rename sections to fit remap plan and shift content from other areas as needed.

 # CSM Install Validation & Health Checks
 This page lists available CSM install and health checks that can be executed to validate the CSM install.
 They can be run anytime after the install has run to completion, but not before.